vychiokas/python_good_practices/code_formatting/readme.md

 # Code formatting

+**Robert C. Martin, that says that code is read ten times more than it's written**

 1. Readability: Proper formatting makes code easier to read and understand.
 When code is well-formatted, it is easier to identify different parts of the code, such as functions, loops, and conditionals.
 This is especially important when working on larger projects or when collaborating with other developers.